HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/index.md

 ### Log in with OIDC

+!!! danger "For Domino REST API v2.1.4, do not use this log in option.
+Instead, use the Log in with password option."

 This option uses the Domino REST API IdP by default and implements the OAuth process requiring user consent to log in.
 You can log in to the **Admin UI** by clicking **LOG IN WITH OIDC**.
 The **DRAPI** option will be the only one available from the drop-down field.
 Click **LOG IN**.

 ![HCL Domino Login](../../assets/images/AdminLogin3.png)